alexspagn/Beyond-GOTEX-Using-multiple-feature-detectors-for-better-texture-synthesis/README.md

 To replicate our experiments:
 1. Clone the repository.
 2. Install necessary dependencies.
+3. Download in a folder named "VggModel" the VGG model as "vgg_conv.pth"
-3. Run any of the above scripts to see the texture synthesis in action.
+4. Run any of the above scripts to see the texture synthesis in action.
-4. Explore `test/` to view our findings.
+5. Explore `test/` to view our findings.

 ## Authors
 - [Alessio Spagnoletti]